Buy an Item |

 outside will be a gorgeous exact reproduction).
 The new case is

 included in this price.
-The case is expected to be completed in
+The case has been completed and looks

 is not quite as daunting as the catalog illustration indicates –